universitytheater/utheater.github.io/_bylaws/1_bylaws_deans_men.md

 Following each question and answer session, directors are asked to leave the room.
 Once all directors have been questioned, the remaining Voting Members of the Dean’s Men will discuss the proposals and vote by secret ballot.
 For voting procedure, see Section 8.
 Dean’s Men members who are not able to attend the proposal meeting may vote for a show of their choice in absentia via email and/or Google Doc, to be managed by the Secretary.
 These absent voters are expected to read the proposal documents submitted by all directors prior to submitting their vote to the Secretary.
 They are required to provide at least one show credit for proof of voting, as well as a valid excuse (such as work, illness, class, study abroad, etc.) for their absence.

+In the event of a tie in votes between two proposals in a three or more proposal season, the tie will be broken through the ranking ballot system indicated above.
+In the event of a tie between two proposals in a two proposal season, there will be a second discussion and a re-vote.
+If there is a second tie between the two proposals, a coin will be flipped to determine the winner of the tie.
+In this case, this information is kept to the board for confidentiality.

 ### M. Non-Production Activities

-The Dean’s Men may hold non-production related activities outside of the UT Mainstage season.
+The Dean’s Men may hold non-production related activities in the UT season.
 These activities may include but are not limited to publicity events, fundraisers, staged readings, discussion groups, and short performances.

 ### N. Amendments